AstroPathJHU/mIFTO/README.md

 Errors are common in this step, usually when updating packages.
 If a package fails to update properly and crashes the installation process an error message is usually output beginning with: ```“Error: package ‘failed_package_name’``` failed to install’.
 Installing the package separately may be necessary.
 Enter ```install.packages(‘failed_package_name’)```; replacing ‘failed_package_name’ with the name of the failed package.

-For more advanced users of R, it may be easier to specific additional options during a package installation.
+For more advanced users of R, it may be easier to specify additional options during a package installation.
 For example, when installing ‘devtools’ the following options can be specified:

 ```install.packages(‘devtools’, ask = FALSE, quiet = TRUE, verbose = FALSE)```